kayrozen-zz/Commucal/README.md

 If operation is a success, it will mark email as read.

 _Version 1.1_
-- Added station GPS coordinates in event
+- Added station GPS coordinates in event (Quebec city only)

 _Version 1.0_